Research Fellow in Surgical Robotics

 This role is created by a major European Research Council (ERC) Consolidator grant awarded to the STORM Lab, which aims to define a new generation of surgical tentacle-like robots that can be magnetically guided within the human body by magnetic fields.
 The candidate will work on the ERC granted project NoLiMiTs (Novel Lifesaving Magnetic Tentacles, EU contract number 818045) aiming at exploring innovative processes to manufacture patient-specific intelligent magnetic tentacles, modelling their behaviour under an external controllable magnetic field and filed gradient, and testing them in realistic anatomical models.

 The fabrication and manufacturing elements will be conducted in collaboration with Professor Russell Harris of the Future Manufacturing Processes Research Group at the University of Leeds.

 Holding a PhD (or close to completion) in Mechanical Engineering, Biomedical Engineering, Computer Science, Electronic Engineering, Robotics or related disciplines, you will have a proven track-record in medical device design and/or robotic systems, together with a proactive, enthusiastic approach to research.

 To explore the post further or for any queries you may have, please contact:

 Pietro Valdastri, PhD, Professor of Robotics and Autonomous Systems

 Tel: +44 (0)113 343 3706 or email: firstname.lastname@example.org

-The Faculty of Engineering is proud to have been awarded the Athena Swan Silver Award from the Equality Challenge Unit, the national body that promotes equality in the higher education sector.
+The Schools in the Faculty of Engineering & Physical Sciences are proud to have been awarded the Athena SWAN Bronze or Silver Award from the Equality Challenge Unit, the national body that promotes equality in the higher education sector.
 Our equality and inclusion webpage provides more information.

 Location: Leeds - Main Campus